CommE2E/comm/docs/dev_environment.md

 sudo apachectl restart
 ```

+If you end up installing a macOS update you should go through the Apache configuration section again, as your Apache config in `httpd.conf` may have been restored to the default.

 ## MySQL

 Next we’ll set up a MySQL user and a fresh database.
 We’ll start by opening up a MySQL console.